TriDEntApollO/dotfiles/README.md

 ## Installation

+> [!WARNING]
-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+> If you want to give these dotfiles a try or use them, you should first fork this repository, review the file and remove things you don’t want or need.
 Alternatively you can clone the repository, delete the .git direcotry and create your own local git repository.
 Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!
+I am not responsible for any of your configs or apps becomming corrupted or broken.

+> [!NOTE]
-**Note:** If you are having problems with any of the tools or plugins please visit their official repository.
+> If you are having problems with any of the tools or plugins please visit their official repository and documentation.

 - To install **gnome-shell theme** and icons see [GNOME.md](https://github.com/TriDEntApollO/dotfiles/blob/main/GNOME.md)

 - To install **Firefox theme** see [FIREFOX.md]()

 ### Using git to clone